 Any manuscripts out of the journal’s scope or containing plagiarism, including self-plagiarism, are rejected.
-This step will take 3-5 days and an intimation is sent to the author whether the manuscript can be processed further or recommended to Language Service or rejected.
-Again, a Consent of the author will be sought to proceed further if author agrees to pay the Article Processing Charges (APC) on completion of Peer Review Process.
-In case, author is unable to pay the APC, he/she will be free to withdraw the manuscript at this stage, as it will not be possible to withdraw the manuscript once the manuscript goes into Peer Review Process.
+This step takes 3-5 days and an intimation is sent to the author whether the manuscript can be processed further or recommended to Language Service or rejected.
+Mostly, the manuscript is retained to proceed further.
+Again, a Consent Form by the author sought to proceed further if author agrees to 3 conditions: (1) pay the Article Processing Charges (APC) on completion of Peer Review Process, (2) correct and rectify the errors related to English language composition and technical content, and (3) smooth communication and prompt responses to the Editor’s messages during editing process.
+In case, author is unable to agree on any of the 3 conditions, he/she is free to withdraw the manuscript at this stage, as it is not possible to withdraw the manuscript once the manuscript goes into Peer Review Process.

-Manuscripts not adhering to journal guidelines will be returned to authors without scientific evaluation.
+Manuscripts not adhering to journal guidelines is returned to authors without scientific evaluation.
 Submitted manuscripts adhering to journal guidelines are reviewed by the reviewers.

 After manuscripts clear the initial screening, they are sent to Editor-in-Chief.
-The Editor-in-Chief or Executive/Technical Editor assigns manuscripts to Handling Editor (usually member of the Editorial Board).
-The handling editor will send the manuscript to a minimum of 2 reviewers for single blind peer review.
+The Editor-in-Chief or Executive/Technical Editor assigns manuscripts to Editorial Assistant.
+The Editorial Assistant send the manuscript to a minimum of 2 reviewers for double blind peer review.
 The peer review process is an essential element of the publication cycle.
 All manuscripts submitted to our journals will undergo extensive peer review by our reviewers.
-A mixed panel of reviewers is selected both from author’s suggestions and members of the Reviewers’ Board and the Editorial Board.
+A mixed panel of reviewers is selected both from author’s suggestions (if any) and members of the Reviewers’ Board and the Editorial Board.
 Flow diagram in Figure 1 is the editorial workflow that all submitted manuscripts undergo.

-We have a single blinded peer-review process in which the reviewers know who the authors of the manuscript are, but the authors do not have access to the information of who the peer reviewers are.
+We have a double blinded peer-review process in which neither the reviewers know who the authors of the manuscript are, nor the authors have access to the information of who the peer reviewers are.
 Our journal acknowledges the researchers who have performed the peer-review and without the significant contributions made by these researchers, the publication of the journal would not be possible.
 We try our best to adhere to the guidelines laid out by the Committee on Publication Ethics (COPE).
 We also forward the guidelines to our reviewers to ensure the highest ethical standards of evaluation.

 The Reviewer Report (Comments) is an MS Word document, which is filled and commented.
 It contains title of the article but does not contain the identity details of the reviewer.
 Reviewer’s identity is kept anonymous.
 It is because Reviewers’ Report is shared with the author(s) for the purpose of improving their manuscript.
-This Reviewer’s Report can be uploaded in online system.
+This Reviewer’s Report can be uploaded in online system, only if the author(s) permit.
 Reviewers are given 2-3 weeks to write their review.
 In certain cases, extension can be granted upon request to the Reviewers.

 In order for the Editor to provide a recommendation regarding the manuscript, at least 2 completed reviews are required.
 Once the reviewers have submitted their comments, the Editor will then arrange to send the article to the corresponding author along with Reviewers’ Reports and her/his own recommendation, if any.
 The Editor delivers and informs the author of the final decision too.
-If the manuscript is conditionally accepted, author(s) will be required to revise their manuscript according to the Editor’s suggestions and submit a revised version of their manuscript for further evaluation.
-Our Editorial Workflow allows Editors to reject manuscripts due to a number of reasons including inappropriateness of the subject, lack of quality, or incorrectness of the results.
+If the manuscript is conditionally accepted, author(s) is/are required to revise his/her/ their manuscript in accordance with the reviewers’ comments and Editor’s suggestions and submit a revised version of his/her/ their manuscript for further evaluation.
 We ensure high quality and unbiased peer-review by sending the manuscript for evaluation to a range of reviewers in different parts of the world.

 In all the cases ‘except rejection’, the author(s) are asked to pay the APC as specified or suggested by the journal.